karimayachi/imagine/docs/_coverpage.md

 ![logo](img/imagine.svg ':size=25%')

-> MVVM for the Web reimagined
+> MVVM for the web reimagined

 - 100% declarative
 - Use Composition alongside MVVM